tylerrussin/C4ADS-Project/README.md

 -	Dissected tagged data using unique words: full automation method
 -	Two targets have been created: not obvious, and dual-use

 Of the accomplished objectives, a baseline was defined and created.
 It scored 60% with an accuracy metric.
-However, Due to the unbalanced nature of our dataset using accuracy as our classification metric is not possible.
+However, due to the unbalanced nature of our dataset using accuracy as our classification metric is not possible.
 The solution is to use a variety of other metrics such as ROC AUC scores.
 Doing work with this will be the next task.

 As far as dissecting the tagged data we successfully used the unique word method proposed in journal entry one.
-The result was a list of dual-use keywords that we defined manually and a modified tagged dataset that includes a new column that labels the row as a dual-use transaction or not.
+The result was a list of dual-use keywords that we defined manually and a modified tagged dataset that includes a new column that labels a given row as a dual-use transaction or not.

-Two targets have been created: a not obvious list of words that are words that hinted at dual-use items but were either too broad or had too many other common industrial uses, and a dual-use list that includes very limited words that almost definitely would be involved in a nuclear transaction.
+Two targets have been created: a not obvious list of words that are words that hinted at dual-use items but were either too broad or had too many other common industrial uses, and a dual-use list that includes very limited words that almost certainly would be involved in a nuclear transaction.

 **Goals described in entry one not accomplished**